Manda356/Mijolnir/README.md

-# Mijolnir
+# mijolnir-vite
-application to create and edit tasks or notes
+The application to do.
+# Run dev
+Run dev to lance the react project.
+# Start server
+Open https://github.com/manda-herimbola/mijolnir-server and start server-mijolnir